 The Best Class…So Far

-My absolute favorite class so far is actually the class I was dreading the most: Legal Advocacy.
+My absolute favorite class was actually the class I was dreading the most: Legal Advocacy.
 This course is taught by a local county judge for the first time in the course’s history.
-His structuring of the course has made it very hands on.
-So far, we have interrogated witnesses, examined a crime scene and leafed through hundreds of pages of witness testimony.
-It really couldn’t be a more enjoyable time!
+His structuring of the course made it very hands-on.
+We interrogated witnesses, examined a crime scene and leafed through hundreds of pages of witness testimony.
+It really couldn’t have been a more enjoyable time!